 However, the plans have drawn much criticism since they were announced at the Budget.
 Earlier this month a committee of MPs and peers questioned the legality of the changes which appeared to have the hallmarks of taxes rather than fees.

 The government said it did not have data on the average cost of handling a probate application and that the legislation required to introduce the proposed fees would not be drawn up in time.
 However, it is unclear at present whether the government will bring back the proposals in the event of success in the election.

-If you would like further advice in connection with the matters raised in this article then please contact Mr Homer in our Wills and Probate department on 01926 422 101.
+If you would like further advice in connection with the matters raised in this article then please contact Lorna Payne in our Wills and Probate department on 01926 422 101.